gilcrest/diygoapi/README.md

 ## Authentication and Authorization

 The remainder of requests require authentication.
 I have chosen to use [Google's Oauth2 solution](https://developers.google.com/identity/protocols/oauth2/web-server) for these APIs.
-In order to use Google's Oauth2, you need to setup a Client ID and Client Secret and obtain an access token.
+To use this, you need to setup a Client ID and Client Secret and obtain an access token.
 The instructions [here](https://developers.google.com/identity/protocols/oauth2) are great.
 I recommend the [Google Oauth2 Playground](https://developers.google.com/oauthplayground/) once you get setup to be able to easily get fresh access tokens for testing.

 Once a user has authenticated through this flow, all calls to services (other than `ping`) require that the Google access token be sent as a `Bearer` token in the `Authorization` header.